-TRANSIT ORIENTED DEVELOPMENT is the exciting fast growing trend in creating vibrant, livable communities.
-Also known as Transit Oriented Design, or TOD, it is the creation of compact, walkable communities centered around high quality train systems.
-This makes it possible to live a higher quality life without complete dependence on a car for mobility and survival.
+Transit Oriented Developmentis the exciting fast growing trend in creating vibrant, livable, sustainable communities.
+Also known as TOD, it's the creation of compact, walkable, mixed-use communities centered around high quality train systems.
+This makes it possible to live a lower-stress life without complete dependence on a car for mobility and survival.

-Transit oriented development is a major solution to the serious and growing problems of peak oil and climate changeby creating dense, walkable communities connected to a train line that greatly reduce the need for driving and energy consumption.
+Transit oriented development is also a major solution to the serious and growing problems of climate change and global energy security by creating dense, walkable communities that greatly reduce the need for driving and energy consumption.
 This type of living arrangement can reduce driving by up to 85%.

 A must have book!